Life is a series of choices. One of the most important decisions we’ll ever make is the choice about the kind of person we want to be.

 Words cannot express how grateful I am to Mrs. W. for pouring into me my junior and senior years of highschool.
 Her investment in my life caused me to value my parents, family, and friends so much more…and this also positively impacted (in the future) my parenting and marriage.
 To this day, I greatly treasure my loved ones!

-I am thankful for the two questions I was asked many years ago that had such a fantastic impact:
+I am thankful for the two questions I was asked many years ago that had such a fantastic, life-changing impact:

 “How do you want to be remembered?”